lugu/qiloop/doc/NOTES.md

 ### MetaObject

 `MetaObject` is a structure which describes an object.
-The description includes the list of the methods along with their parameters and return type.
+The description includes the list of methods along with their parameters and return type.

 Since every object has a method which returns a MetaObect, every instance of a MetaObect contains a description of the `MetaObject` type.